ipsusu/ipsuShade/README.md

     **This can be solved by either**:

-     - Turning the HUD element into it's "simple" mode.
+     - Turning the HUD element into it's "simple" mode through the ingame HUD Layout settings.

      OR
      - Disabling the `FFKeepUI` and `FFRestoreUI` shaders in the preset.